91 Marshfield Road,

 In the 1960’s it was taken over by the Star Cinemas circuit of Leeds.
 It was re-named Studio Cinema and was later twinned as Studios 1 & 2, with two 215 seat screens in the former circle area and bingo club operating in the former stalls area.
 In the late-1970’s it was taken over by the Cannon Group and re-named Cannon.
 This lasted until 1994 when it was purchased by Picturedrome Theatres and reverted back to its original name Astoria Cinema.
 It is now operated by Reel Cinemas, UK.

 In August 2009, the independently operated Angel Bingo Club downstairs was suddenly closed.
 Reel Cinemas announced plans that the space would be converted into an additional three screens and that the entire building would be renovated.
-Work was expected to take four months.
+Construction work on the three new screens began in May 2018 with a completion date of 28th August 2018.
+The new total seating capacity for the 5-screen cinema will be 552.

 Just login to your account and subscribe to this theater